LibertyDSNP/meta/CONTRIBUTING.md

 Liberty, and should be provided there.
 If you don't see such instructions, please file a ticket in that repository to let them know!

+## DSNP Improvement Proposal (DIP) and DIP Process
+A DIP is any update that would materially change the DSNP specification, as opposed to simply fixing a spelling error.
+There is a pre-configured issue template for creating DIPs as part of the DSNP specification repository.

+As the DSNP protocol matures, we will create a DIP governance and aproval process that's appropriate to the evolving needs of the commmunity, following well-established open source development practices.
+For now, we simply discuss the merits of the suggested change and approve or disapprove based on a rough consensus.

 ## Submitting Issues: Bugs, Features and Documentation

 First, ensure that the problem or feature idea was not already reported or